taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

-_Special thanks to [Drew](https://github.com/drewthoennes) for developing and sharing this interesting API with the public._
+_Special thanks to [Drew](https://github.com/drewthoennes) for developing and sharing this interesting web API publicly._